THOR: Tool-Integrated Hierarchical Optimization via RL for Mathematical Reasoning: Methodology

 \subsection{TIRGen: TIR Data Generation Pipeline}

 Existing methods for TIR highlight a significant need for high-quality training data.
-Most approaches rely on simple prompting or powerful external large models to synthesize TIR data for non-reasoning models \citep{gou2023tora, li2025torl}, but these approaches fail to extend effectively to reasoning models such as R1-Distill-Qwen.
+Most approaches rely on simply prompting external large models to synthesize TIR data for non-reasoning models \citep{gou2023tora, li2025torl}, but these approaches fail to generalize effectively to reasoning models such as DeepSeek-R1.
 Although START \citep{li2025start} constructs long-CoT TIR data using a rule-based prompt-hint approach, the resulting trajectories often contain redundant code invocations.
-Therefore, existing TIR data construction methods face critical shortcomings, including style mismatches between the generated data and policy models, as well as limited applicability to reasoning models.
-To overcome these limitations, we introduce TIRGen, an automated TIR data synthesis pipeline leveraging an actor-critic framework, as shown in Figure \ref{fig:data_construction}.
+Therefore, existing TIR data construction methods face critical shortcomings, including style mismatches between the generated data and policy models, as well as poor scalability to reasoning models.
+To overcome these limitations, we introduce TIRGen, an automated TIR data synthesis pipeline based on an generator-refiner framework, as illustrated in Figure \ref{fig:data_construction}.